Classically Emulated Digital Quantum Simulation of the Schwinger Model with Topological Term via Adiabatic State Preparation: Introduction

 \section{Introduction}

 Gauge theory plays a central role in understanding our universe as all the known fundamental forces are described in the framework of gauge theory.
 Quantum Chromodynamics (QCD) is the gauge theory describing the strong interaction among quarks and gluons.
 Since QCD is asymptotically free, we need a non-perturbative treatment at low-energy to interpolate perturbative picture of quarks/gluons and physics of hadrons.
 The only successful first-principle approach to handle this is lattice QCD in which we conventionally consider QCD on 4d Euclidean spacetime and discretize the spacetime by lattice to make the path integral finite dimensional.
-Evaluating the regularized path integral numerically and taking the large volume and continuum limits carefully, one can study non-perturbative phenomena such as confinement and chiral symmetry breaking, and reproduce correct hadron spectrum \cite{Ratti:2018ksb, Lin:2011ti, Philipsen:2012nu, Ding:2015ona}.
-Numerical integration of path integral in lattice field theory is commonly performed by the Markov-Chain Monte Carlo method which uses Boltzmann weight as a generating probability of samples.
-This leads a problem when the integrand is non-real positive and highly oscillating, and the sampling becomes much less efficient.
-This problem known as the sign problem physically happens \textit{e.g.}~when we have topological terms ~\cite{Izubuchi:2008mu}, chemical potentials~\cite{Aarts:2015tyj} or real time dynamics \cite{Takeda:2019idb}.
+Evaluating the regularized path integral numerically and taking a continuum limit carefully, one can study non-perturbative phenomena such as confinement and chiral symmetry breaking, and reproduce correct hadron spectrum \cite{Ratti:2018ksb, Lin:2011ti, Philipsen:2012nu, Ding:2015ona}.
+Numerical integration of path integral in lattice field theory is usually done by the Markov-Chain Monte Carlo method which regards Boltzmann weight as a probability.
+Therefore it encounters a problem when the integrand is non-real positive and highly oscillating so that sampling becomes much less efficient.
+This problem known as the sign problem physically happens \textit{e.g.}~when we have topological terms ~\cite{Izubuchi:2008mu}, chemical potentials~\cite{Aarts:2015tyj} or real time \cite{Takeda:2019idb}.
 All of the above cases are crucial to understand our universe and therefore, an efficient way to explore the above situations is highly demanded \cite{Izubuchi:2008mu, Philipsen:2012nu, Ding:2015ona, Aarts:2015tyj, Takeda:2019idb}.